 Clinical Placement Areas of Practice: Acute Care Adult: General Internal Medicine, General Surgery, Cardiology, Nephrology, Orthopedic Surgery

-NUR372Y1 Identity, Difference and Mental Health Nursing
+NUR372Y1 Introduction to Mental Health Nursing

 This course introduces students to some of the basic concepts and issues in mental health nursing in the context of illness, identity and difference.
 Because the creation and recreation of identity is so central to individuals living with illness and disability, a primary focus of this course is on the exploration of relationships between identity, illness, disability and care in both hospital and the community.
 The course uses an identity and difference framework as a means of reinforcing the idea that persistent illness and disability can be understood from the perspective of the individual and the varieties of experiences the individual encounters.